telemachus/socratic-notes/README.md

 # socratica

 Eventually this may become something more directed.
-At the moment, it's notes on Socratic dialogues and a place for me to play with LaTeX.
+At the moment, it's simply my notes on several Socratic dialogues.
+Some notes are more polished than others.
+I focus primarily on the arguments in the dialogues, but I also talk about history and language sometimes.

 If you have a full install of LaTeX, you should be able to build pdfs from this repo pretty easily.
 The Makefile provides targets for individual